-OpenStack Evangelist, Private/Public Cloud Service Deployment, Cloud UX development
+OpenStack Evangelist, Project Manager, Private/Public Cloud Platform Architecting, Deployment, Cloud Application Development

-Past Three Years of My Life = OpenStack
+Past Four Years of My Life = OpenStack

 I have been involved in OpenStack from July 2010 when it is publically announced.
 At that time, I was leading a newly created research project team at KT R&D department focusing on Cloud.
 Since then, my life has been all about OpenStack.
 I established OpenStack Korea Community early 2011, since then, I have been a "representative" of openstack in Korea.
 I have been doing many talks and presentation introduciing OpensStack.

 Along the line, I have been experiencing very interesting stuffs: devops, chef, automation, test, ruby, python, cloud, and more importantly people around openstack community.